guzzle/guzzle/docs/clients.rst

     echo $request->getConfig('foo');
     // 'bar'

-Some HTTP adapters allow you to specify custom adapter-specific settings.
+Some HTTP handlers allow you to specify custom handler-specific settings.
 For example, you can pass custom cURL options to requests by passing an associative array in the ``config`` request option under the ``curl`` key.